Blesmol/pfscf/README.md

 $ pfscf fill pfs2 s103_blank_chronicle.pdf s103_for_bob.pdf player=Bob char="The Bobbynator" xp=4
 ```

-### Writing your own templates

-Please see the [Documentation on writing your own templates](https://blesmol.github.io/pfscf/templates/). **This documentation is currently outdated and needs some serious rework!
-In case you are still interested, have a look at the existing templates in the `templates/` subdir**

 ## FAQ

 * **Q: What types of chronicles are supported at the moment?**